martinaalvera/Documentation/admin_documentation/cvmfs/build_cvmfs_server.rst

-Build cvmfs server for reference data
+Build CVMFS server for reference data
 =====================================
 This section gives a quick overview of the steps needed to create a new cvmfs repository to share reference data and activate it on the clients.
 The repository name used is ``elixir-italy.galaxy.refdata``, but it can be replaced  with the appropriate name.